A physical model for the broadband energy spectrum of X-ray illuminated accretion discs: fitting the spectral energy distribution of NGC 5548: Fitting the average, broadband spectrum of NGC 5548

-Table~\ref{tab:bestfit} lists the range of the best-fit model parameter values that correspond to heights in the $33-77$~\rg\ interval.
-The transition radius range of $\sim 5-10$ \rg\ implies a rather small disc region, close to ISCO, where accretion power is transferred to the corona.
-However, given the fact that the best-fit BH spin is high, this power is large (at least $\sim $50\% of the total disc luminosity is transferred to the corona).
-The best-fit accretion rate range is fully consistent with the $\sim 5$\% value, which is based on bolometric luminosity estimations \citep{Fausnaugh16}.
-It is also consistent with the accretion rate estimates from the fitting of the time-lags spectra (see K21b), given the large uncertainty associated with them.
-In any case, as we mentioned above, it would be interesting to re-fit the time lags spectra with an improved thermal reverberation code, to investigate whether smaller heights could be more consistent with the observed time-lags.
-This would also decrease the current range of $\sim 50$\degr$-70$\degr for the disc inclination to smaller inclinations, perhaps more appropriate for Type 1 AGN.
-Figure~\ref{fig:ngc5548spectrum} shows the mean optical/UV and X--ray SED of NGC 5548, constructed as we explained above.
+Figure~\ref{fig:ngc5548spectrum} shows the mean optical/UV and X--ray SED of NGC~5548, constructed as we explained above.
 The solid and the dashed lines in the same figure correspond to the absorbed and unabsorbed best-fit model, respectively, when $h = 46$~\rg.
-The model fits the data very well ($\chi^2=415.6/388$~dof).
+The dot-dashed lines in the same figure show the individual spectral components of the best-fit model to the broad-band SED, i.e. the disc thermal emission (including thermalization due to the absorbed X-rays), the X--ray emission from the corona, and the X--ray reflection component (both the overall and the individual spectral components are plotted as seen by a distant observer).
+The model fits the data well ($\chi^2=415.6/388$~dof).
 Open symbols in Figure~\ref{fig:ngc5548spectrum} show the $M2, W1, U,u, R$ and $r$ band measurements that we did not consider during the model fitting.
 The observed average flux in those bands is indeed larger than the best-fit model.
 We estimate this excess to be $\sim 10-30$~\% in the $M2$ to $U$ bands, and $\sim 20-40$~\% in the $r-$ and $R-$bands, respectively.
 Those values are consistent with the ones estimated by \cite{Fausnaugh16} as the contribution of the BLR to the observed flux in the same bands.